The Jetset Society performing as a live band at a ball in Vienna

 Dinner & breaks

-During dinner, raffles, honours or programme items, the music remains controlled, elegant and well aligned with moderation, service and room acoustics.
+During dinner, raffles, honours or programme items, the music stays controlled and elegant, aligned with the MC, service and room acoustics.

 Midnight & programme

-Midnight performances, show moments or special programme items need clear transitions and musical flexibility so that the evening keeps its flow.
+Midnight performances, show moments or special programme items need clear transitions and musical flexibility.
+That keeps the evening flowing.

 Later party phase

-Later on, the energy can rise: pop, soul, funk, disco, rock, Austropop and party classics help a mixed audience celebrate together.
+Later on, the energy can rise.
+Pop, soul, disco, rock, Austropop and party classics help a mixed audience celebrate together.

 Music for different ball formats